 After leading the NCAA in scoring with a school record 19 goals as a freshman at the University of Michigan, Saad was signed by Major League Soccer and allocated to Sporting Kansas City via a lottery draft in July 2011.
 He scored nine minutes into his MLS debut on his 19th birthday and scored again against Club Deportivo Guadalajara in an international friendly during his rookie season.
 Saad hasrepresented the United States at the youth level, including appearances with the Under-20 Men’s National Team.

-2014: MLS: Has played in 17 matches, seven of them starts, with two goals and an assist.
+2014: MLS: Has played in 20 matches, eight of them starts, with three goals and an assist.
 Started his first match and scored his first goal (the game-winner) in a 2-0 victory at Houston on June 6.
 Scored a Goal of the Week nominee and assisted C.J.
 Sapong's goal in a 4-1 win over Toronto FC on Aug.
 16. CCL:Featured in the 2014-15 group stage, playing 73 minutes in a 1-1 draw against Real Esteli on Aug.
 19. Open Cup: Played 80 minutes and scored the game-winning goal in a 2-0 fourth round win over Minnesota United FC on June 18.
 Played 90 minutes and scored a penalty kick goal in a 3-1 fifth round loss to Portland on June 24.
-Friendly: Played 45 minutes in a 4-1 Champions Shield defeat to Manchester City on July 23 at Sporting Park.
+Scored a goal in a 3-1 loss at the New England Revolution on Sept.
+3. Friendly: Played 45 minutes in a 4-1 Champions Shield defeat to Manchester City on July 23 at Sporting Park.

 2013: MLS: Had a breakthrough year with a career high in games played (23) and games started (15).
 Tallied a career-best four goals and four assists.
 He notched his first assist of the season, first game-winning assist, and second career assist in a 1-0 win over D.C.
 United on April 5.
 Scored two goals against Toronto FC on July 13 (video).
 Followed that up with a goal in a dramatic 2-1 win over Real Salt Lake on July 20 (video).
 Tallied two assists in a dominant 3-0 win over the New England Revolution on August 10.
 Scored the team's second goal in a 3-0 win over the Columbus Crew on September 7 (video).
 Playoffs: Came off the bench in both Eastern Conference Championship matches vs. the New England Revolution.
 CCL: Started three 2013-14 CONCACAF Champions League group stage matches.
 Scored two goals in a 2-0 win at Olimpia on August 27.
 Open Cup: Did not feature.